- Prescribed orthotics and insoles are often covered by your insurance when distributed by a podiatrist!

 What are Orthotics used to treat?

-- Plantar fasciitis- a common painful inflammation of the sole of the foot, often causes pain fir
+- Plantar fasciitis- a common painful inflammation of the sole of the foot.
+It often causes pain

 - Arthritis- Like a stiff big toe joint and affects joints of the foot

-- Diabetes- usually get softer accommodative supports to relieve pressure and friction from diabetics delicate skin which often requires custom shoe modifications or custom-built footwear
+- Diabetes- usually get softer accommodative supports.
+This relieve pressure and friction to a diabetics delicate skin.
+This may often requires custom shoe modifications or custom-built footwear.

 - Achilles tendonitis– painful foot disorder at the back of the heel where then tendon attaches.